markpatton/pass-uber-interleaved/pass-support/pass-deposit-services/DEVELOPER.md

 critical_ update (i.e. the `Function` to be executed).
 The only implementation of `CRI` is the class `CriticalPath`, and the particulars of that implementation are discussed below.

-1. First, `CriticalPath` obtains a lock over the string form of the URI of the resource being updated.
+1. First, `CriticalPath` obtains a lock over the string form of the ID of the resource being updated.
 This insures that any other threads executing a `CRI` for the _same resource_ _in the same JVM_ must wait their turn before executing their critical update of the resource.